Kırıkkale: Geography

-Kırıkkale was recently declared a state in the Central Anatolia region of Turkey which is near Kızılırmak River translating to Red River.
+Kırıkkale lies near Kızılırmak River (translating to Red River) in the Central Anatolia region of Turkey.
 The river is used to produce rice for the Turkish economy.
 The natural vegetation is steppe type, and vineyards are found in abundance.

-Economy

 Climate

 Kırıkkale has a cold semi-arid climate (Köppen: BSk) or a continental climate (Trewartha: Dc).
 Winters are cold and moderately snowy, whereas summers are hot and dry.
 Rainfall is most common during spring and autumn.